Compare any two graphics cards:

 Pixel Rate

-The GeForce GTS 250 1GB is much (about 23%) faster with regards to FSAA than the GeForce 9800 GT 512MB, and also able to handle higher resolutions better. (explain)
+The GeForce GTS 250 1GB will be much (more or less 23%) faster with regards to full screen anti-aliasing than the GeForce 9800 GT 512MB, and also should be able to handle higher screen resolutions while still performing well. (explain)

 GeForce GTS 250 1GB 11808 Mpixels/sec